aoloe/scribus-manual-pdf-and-printing/NOTES.md

 In "Dont Embed" mode Fonts are not embedded at all in any kind of form.
 So that's a mode which you should use only at your own risk.
 Mostly suited for simple forms.
 I would not mind completely removing that mode btw." (jean, ML, 14.1.2016)

+The meaning of "outline" is different in 1.5.0 and 1.5.1.
+In 1.5.0, "outline" was really meaning "subset as a Type 3 font".
+1.5.1 can now export true CFF and TrueType subsets so using Type 3 subsets is not desirable anymore.
+The uses of Type 3 subsets also did not provide what some users wanted ie true conversion of text to paths.
+So in 1.5.1, "outline" means just that, full conversion of text to paths without any use of font in the final PDF.
+This way of exporting text respond to use case where you do not want any font to be present in the final PDF while being able to print reliably.
+Hence the different behavior in 1.5.1.  (jean, bug tracker, 2016-03-03 02:08)

 ## All letter "l"s bold in *.pdf file

 Nermander in the forum on 28.1.2016: